-New Relic provides limited technical support for customers using .NET Framework 4.0 or earlier.
+New Relic provides limited technical support for customers using .NET Framework 4.0 or lower.

 This level of support includes ensuring that the following areas are configured as expected: